pfragkiad/JsonUnionApp/README.md

 ## Example 2 - Examine if a property of JSON node exists

 For the same variable `contentScenario1`, we can get an `IDictionary`, which allows examination of the existence of a specific property.
 By ensuring that a property exists, we can assume that the correct JSON format is returned, because the parse is completed.
+The returned dictionary is case insensitive.

 ```cs
 //Case 2